Table Of Contents:

 Depending on the type panel test (4-13), the results will come positive or negative for the drug tested.

-Specialists, sports authorities, and managers may demand a drug screen for different reasons.
-These screens can check for a scope of medications, including pot, nicotine, barbiturates, and narcotics, like heroin and methadone.
-A few medicines stay recognizable in the body longer than others.
+Specialists, sports authorities, managers and employers may demand a drug screen for different reasons.
+These screens can check for a scope of medications, including pot, nicotine, barbiturates, and narcotics, like 6-MAM and methadone.
+A few drugs and its metabolites stay recognizable in the body longer than others.
 If an underlying outcome is positive, an individual may have to require a second test for affirmation.

-It is highly recommended that before you take any drug test, you should take advice on what tests you require, why you are getting tested, and what the results will be used for.
-If you have questions about your trial, you should talk to your health care provider or contact the organization that ordered the test.
+It is highly recommended that before you get drug tested, you learn about the type of drug test, why you are getting tested, and what the results will be used for.
+If you have questions about your drug test, you should talk to your health care provider or contact your employer that ordered the test.